kapetan-io/tackle/README.md

         }
     })

-    // If UntilPass() returns true, we know the test eventually passed and our test can continue. require.True(t, pass)
+    // If UntilPass() returns true, we know the test eventually passed
+    //and our test can continue.
+    require.True(t, pass)
 }
 ```